Matt-RFI/scheme-interpreter/README.md

 # Scheme Interpreter
+An interactive interpreter for the scheme programming language written in python.
+Fully supports all R5RS features, along with some additional capabilties.

+## Starting an interactive session
-To start an interactive Scheme interpreter session,run the following command:
+To start an interactive scheme interpreter session,run the following command:
 ```
 python3 scheme.py
 ```